efern207/Cache_Performace_Simulations/README.md

 # Leveraging Python
 The file contain a sample Python stcript written for Gem5 buit that can be adapted to SimpleScalr to perform optimization iterations.
 We used it to run different optimization paraments for Cache performance.

-# Output Files
+# Output Files and Simualtion Analysis
-We collected several output files from both simualtion.
+Output files from both simualtion (SimpleScalar and Gem5) are attched along with the simualtion analysis and graphs from the results.
 Hope it helps as a reference for those intereted

 # Cahe Performce in Memory Hierarchy: A Cross-Simualtor Analysis using SimpleScalar and Gem5